-- (1) A majority of the variable rate loans to our portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which resets semi-annually, quarterly, or monthly.
-For each such loan, we have provided the weighted average annual stated interest rate in effect at September 30, 2007. - (2) Reflects the fair market value of all existing investments as of September 30, 2007, as determined by our Board of Directors. - (3) Non-U.S. company or principal place of business outside the U.S. - (4) Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
-As of September 30, 2007, we had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through our investments in CLO funds - (5) The aggregate cost of investments for federal income tax purposes is approximately \$421 million.
-The aggregate gross unrealized appreciation is approximately \$25 million and the aggregate gross unrealized depreciation is approximately \$12 million. - (6) Pledged as collateral for the secured revolving credit facility (see Note 6 to the unaudited financial statements). - (7) Non-income producing.
+A majority of the variable rate loans to our portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which resets semi-annually, quarterly, or monthly.
+For each such loan, we have provided the weighted average annual stated interest rate in effect at December 31, 2007.
+Reflects the fair market value of all existing investments as of December 31, 2007, as determined by our Board of Directors.
+(1)

+(2) (3) (4) Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
+As of December 31, 2007, we had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through our investments in CLO funds.

+(5) The aggregate cost of investments for federal income tax purposes is approximately \$500 million.
+The aggregate gross unrealized appreciation is approximately \$27 million and the aggregate gross unrealized depreciation is approximately \$20 million.

+Pledged as collateral for the secured revolving credit facility (see Note 6 to the financial statements).
+Non-income producing.
+(6) (7) (8) (9)